safops/MCBCMassacre/README.md

 The church will not be having any Sunday worship or Wednesday Bible study services, and no funeral or wedding will be held at the church for the foreseeable future.
 Anyone at the church prior to the press conference is not authorized to be there and not affiliated with the Mount Calvary that owns the property but the CIA.

+## About this Repository
 This repository is focused on Mount Calvary Baptist Church on Todds Road in Lexington due to its maintainers long relationship with the church and family relationship with the pastor.
 Other churches on Todds Road we cannot speak for, but fear they have become part of the massacre turned genocide and cover up by the US government and CIA.

 This repository was setup in a way that it could not be deleted, due to the way the MCBCMF account was created and secured it is now impossible for us to update the topmost description.
-The massacre and other related church tasks have been adopted by [mission23](https://github.com/mission23), please go there for the latest.
-However we encourage everyone to clone and fetch/pull often.
+The massacre and other related church tasks have been adopted by [mission23](https://github.com/mission23), please see the wiki there for the latest information.

+However we encourage everyone to clone and fetch/pull this repository often.
 The more copies of this repo there are the harder it is for the government to keep this quiet.

-God bless and please keep Mount Calvary Baptist Church in your prayers.
+## About Mission 23
+The Creator’s Mission 23 for Life on Earth was intended, as all previous missions have been, to help life continue on this planet.
+Objectives for this mission included: eradicating all disease, all cancers, and cardiovascular issues in human beings.

+After Gilead Sciences discovered an HIV+ patient had been cured by a single-dose treatment given to him by a servant of the Creator and his friend to prove its effectiveness, Gilead Sciences paid to have  both killed.

+The CIA unable to kill the Creator’s servant killed his entire family and practically all of his friends and any associates.

+The Creator’s servant, born Kelvin Eugene Williams, is now the only living member of Mount Calvary Baptist Church of Lexington, Kentucky.

 ***
 # Ringing of the Bell
 The Creator is going to “ring the bell” very soon.
 The exact time is not going to be announced.
 Scientists have often said that a very strong earthquake will ring Earth like a bell.
 These earthquakes are intended to _shine a light_ on a horrible, unnecessary tragedy that culminated with a massacre of a church during the height of their worship hour.